bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.10.md

 A new version of the function, H5Fget\_info2, is introduced.

-The compatiblity macro H5Fget\_info is introduced.
+The compatibility macro H5Fget\_info is introduced.

 H5F\_info\_t